databricks/mlops-stacks/stack-customization.md

 If you customize this component, you can still use the CI/CD and ML resource components to build production ML pipelines, as long as you provide ML notebooks with the expected interface.
 For example, model training under ``template/{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/training/notebooks/`` and inference under
 ``template/{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/deployment/batch_inference/notebooks/``.
 See code comments in the notebook files for the expected interface & behavior of these notebooks.

+To integrate [promoting model across environments](https://docs.databricks.com/aws/en/machine-learning/manage-model-lifecycle/#promote-a-model-across-environments) into MLOps Stacks using the [`copy_model_version` MLflow Client API](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.client.html#mlflow.client.MlflowClient.copy_model_version), you may consider using reference code snippets to adapt the `model training` notebooks under ``template/
+{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/training/notebooks/``for `promoting model` e.g. from `dev` environment to `staging` and `production` environments.
+Unity Catalog registered models can be shared and promoted across different workspaces and/or (e.g. devs/staging/production) environments, provided they are connected to the same Unity Catalog metastore and appropriate privileges are in place.

 You may also want to update developer-facing docs under ``template/{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/README.md.tmpl``, which will be read by users of your stack.